 - What does Fukuyama really say in his 'end of history' thesis?
-How adequate do you find his analysis? - Does the financial crisis show that capitalism is fatally flawed? - Fukuyama versus Chavez.
-Is socialism dead?
+How adequate is his analysis? - Does the financial crisis show that capitalism is fatally flawed? - Fukuyama versus Chavez.
+Is socialism dead? - Defining what you mean by 'socialism' and 'dead', give your views on whether socialism is dead or not.